 Debunking Content Creation Myths

 Content is about you or your organization

-The content types you plan to churn out should not be about you or your organization.
+The content types you plan to churn should not be about you or your organization.
 Granted, you may have to chip in some achievements made by your organization, but do not dwell on that.

 Your editorial calendar must appeal to your target audience at all times.
-Make sure that you write content that addresses their needs, helps them, and enhances their lives.
-These elements will motivate them to share the content on their favorite social media networks.
+Make sure you write content that addresses their needs, helps them, and enhances their lives.
+These elements motivate them to share the content on their favorite social media networks.